cowboyai/cim-start/doc/readme-cim.md

 Create the thing that can bring all this information together no matter how I create it or where it lives.

-Extract a language for me so that I can better understand what I am doing, but also be able to communcate and teach those ideas to others, including what we want to call AI.
+Extract a language for me so that I can better understand what I am doing, but also be able to communicate and teach those ideas to others, including what we want to call AI.

 # Code Generation
 For much of my career, "code generation" was essentially glorified string replacement: we built templates as scaffolding and automated the insertion of names and values.
 Over time, tools improved, enabling compilers to generate code.
 However, this often introduced yet another layer of abstraction—a new language to generate code in a different language—adding unnecessary complexity.